-Course code and title UE3 - MiRAS 111 - Research and Scholarship Permanent Staff Dr Forget Chaterera - Assistant Professor, SUAD Dates 9-21 April Course description Research and Scholarship is a course that seeks to provide students with a broad appreciation of the research methods used in the field of records management and archival studies.
+Course code and title UE3 - MRAS 513 - Research and Scholarship Permanent Staff Dr. Forget Chaterera - Assistant Professor, SUAD Dates 16 Mar - 20 Mar Course description Research and Scholarship is a course that seeks to provide students with a broad appreciation of the research methods used in the field of records management and archival studies.
 The course focuses on the fundamentals of quantitative and qualitative social science and applied research.
 Students will learn how to identify problems to study, develop hypotheses and research questions, specify independent and dependent variables, check for the validity and reliability of studies and design research projects.
 The course will expose students to the broad of range of research designs and strategies used records management and archival studies.
 Different research techniques will be discussed.
 These include surveys, content analysis, focus groups, in-depth interviewing, observations and experiential analysis.
 This course recognizes that research is carried out in many different ways and contexts and is essential to moving the discipline and profession(s) forward.
 With the idea that every archivist and/or archival scholar should know how to think about, conduct and assess research in order to make good decisions, and develop new ideas and practices, this course aims to empower students to think and act with a research mindset.
 The course also recognizes that all research (like archives) is contextual.
 Research questions arise and research is conducted in particular contexts (institutional, cultural, social, personal, etc.).
-Contextual factors influence: the identification of research problems; the participation and behaviour of people (researchers and researched); systemic and structural constraints and opportunities; bias/perspective of researchers and researched; institutional expectations, etc. This course will prepare students to approach research process.
-Course learning outcomes Upon completion of this course, students will demonstrate their ability to: Upon completion of this course, students will demonstrate their ability to: CLO 1: Describe and compare the major quantitative and qualitative research methods used in the records management and archival studies research CLO 2: Discuss the roles that research plays in records management professions CLO 3: Understand the importance of research ethics and integrate research ethics into the research process.
+Contextual factors influence: the identification of research problems; the participation and behaviour of people (researchers and researched); systemic and structural constraints and opportunities; bias/perspective of researchers and researched; institutional expectations, etc. This course will prepare students to approach research in a self-reflexive and context-aware manner and will emphasize the ethical dimensions of all stages of the research process.
+Course learning outcomes Upon completion of this course, students will demonstrate their ability to: CLO 1: Describe and compare the major quantitative and qualitative research methods used in the records management and archival studies research CLO 2: Discuss the roles that research plays in records management professions CLO 3: Understand the importance of research ethics and integrate research ethics into the research process.
 CLO 4: Prepare a detailed research plan including problem identification and selection, research questions/hypotheses, literature review, methodological design, data collection and analysis techniques CLO 5: Assess and critique a published journal article that uses one of the primary research methods in records management and archival studies.
-Continuous assessment (50%) Written assignment Written critic of a sample article Questionnaire Final assessment (50%) Essay
+1- Written assignment Continuous assessment (50%) 1- Written assignment2- Written critic of a sample article3- Questionnaire Final assessment (50%) Essay